Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients. They are easier to make than they look and totally worth the effort.

 - Crumbly dough.
 After adding the flour, the dough will look crumbly at first.
 You need to work it with a spatula more until the dough is well incorporated.
 Make sure to use softened room temperature butter because you will need to work on it longer if using cold butter.

-- Refrigerating the dough after mixing.
+- Refrigerate the dough after mixing.
 If your dough is too soft or sticky to touch, refrigerate it for 20-30 minutes.
 The dough should be like a play-doh texture and not too soft and not too hard so that you can easily stack the layers and shape them into a log.
 Don’t leave it in the refrigerator too long or it will be too hard and the dough will not stick to each other when you stack them.

 - Stacking the layers.
 It is best to use your hands to flatten the dough because the layers will be too neat if using a rolling pin.
 Try shaping the layers into a rectangle as much as possible after each cut and stacking so that you will get the same amount of layers on each slice.